Santiago Bernebeu Stadium

 Staying in Madrid

 The Radisson Blu Hotel, Madrid Prado is centrally located which allows guests to enjoy any of the Bernebeu stadium's sporting events.
-Holidaymakers will also be able to visit Madrid's other main attractions such as the evocative Museo Sorolla and beautiful Parque del Retiro, before retiring to the on-site Cask Restaurant for some Spanish culinary delicacies.
+Guests will also be able to visit Madrid's other main attractions such as the evocative Museo Sorolla and beautiful Parque del Buen Retiro, before retiring to the on-site Cask Restaurant for some Spanish culinary delicacies.